mct-ui/html5-boilerplate-DhoogeTanguy/README.md

-This is my HTML5 boilerplate.
-I use it to build fast, robust, and adaptable web apps or sites.
+Hello I am Dhooge Tanguy, This is my boilerplate for HTML5 so i can work faster and better.